erdc/RAPIDpy/README.md

 ##Step 3: Install RAPIDpy
 ```
 $ sudo su
-$ pip install netCDF4 RAPIDpy
+# pip install RAPIDpy
 $ exit
 ```
-#How to use
+#How to use:

 ##Running RAPID
 ### Step 1: Initialize the RAPID manager class.
 - First, add the path to you rapid executable location.
 - Next, you need to either tell it how many processors to use using the *num_processors* input variable or to use all available processors set *use_all_processors* to true.
 - After that, add any other parameters you would like to use that would normally be in the rapid namelist file (this is case sensitive).

 Example: